aryapanjwani7-coder/redballfinance/reports/kirloskar-brothers.md

 On the profitability front, the company is attractive.
 The ROE at 21.6% and ROCE at 27.6% suggest high capital efficiency.
 Net margins are around 9.5%, healthy for its industry, and profits have grown at 21% CAGR over the past five years compared with ~7.5% sales growth, a product of strong operating leverage and an improving product mix.
 The current valuation definitely isn’t cheap, however there are indicators of sustainable growth that could make this a good long term investment.

+---

-Indicators of sustainable growth:
+## Indicators of Sustainable Growth

-Structural Demand Tailwinds
+### 1. Structural Demand Tailwinds

-India is investing heavily in water supply (Jal Jeevan Mission, AMRUT 2.0), irrigation, and smart cities.
-Pumps and fluid management are core to these projects.
+- India’s **Jal Jeevan Mission, AMRUT 2.0, irrigation, and smart cities** projects all require advanced pumps and fluid management systems.

-Energy transition → nuclear, hydro, and renewables all require advanced pumping systems.
-KBL is already supplying to nuclear power plants and has patented hydro technologies.
+- **Energy transition** to nuclear, hydro, and renewables creates demand for specialised pumping systems.
+KBL already supplies nuclear plants and has patented hydro technologies.

-Globally, rising demand for clean water and infrastructure modernisation supports exports.
+- Globally, the push for **clean water access and infrastructure modernisation** supports export growth.

-Repeat, Sticky Customers
+### 2. Repeat, Sticky Customers

-Large infrastructure and power projects are multi-year contracts.
-Once installed, pumps need maintenance, servicing, and replacement, creating annuity-like revenues.
+- Large infrastructure and power projects are **multi-year contracts** with long product lifecycles.
+- Once installed, pumps need **maintenance, service, and replacements**, creating annuity-like revenues.

-Evidence: KBL reported large repeat orders in FY25 for irrigation and valves—a sign customers keep coming back.
+- In FY25, KBL secured **large repeat orders in irrigation and valves**, showing strong customer retention.

-Product Mix Shift to High-Margin Segments
+### 3. Product Mix Shift to High-Margin Segments

-Profits have grown at 21% CAGR, far faster than sales (~7.5%).
-This suggests KBL is moving into premium solutions (IoT-enabled, energy-efficient, nuclear-grade pumps) where margins are much higher.
+- Profit growth (21% CAGR) has far outpaced sales growth (~7.5%), reflecting a **shift to premium, higher-margin solutions**.
+- Offerings include **IoT-enabled, energy-efficient, and nuclear-grade pumps**.

-As more tenders specify IoT-based solutions, this trend should continue.
+- Increasingly, tenders specify **IoT-based solutions**, ensuring this trend continues.

-Global Diversification
+### 4. Global Diversification

-Through subsidiaries in the UK, USA, Europe, Africa, and Asia, KBL has exposure beyond India.
-Its international arm delivered robust top-line growth in FY25.
+- Subsidiaries across the **UK, USA, Europe, Africa, and Asia** drive international growth.
+- KBL’s international arm delivered **robust top-line growth in FY25**.

-This reduces dependence on domestic cycles and opens access to higher-value overseas projects.
+- This diversification reduces reliance on India and opens access to **higher-value overseas projects**.
-Although the global diversification may be subject to the global political landscape, the current contracts indicate a high level of trust in the quality of Kirloskar Brothers’ products.
+- While global political risk exists, the **current contracts reflect trust** in KBL’s product quality.

-Capital Efficiency
+### 5. Capital Efficiency

-With ROCE ~28%, KBL doesn’t need massive reinvestment to grow.
-This allows compounding without heavy dilution or debt.

-It can fund growth internally while maintaining balance sheet strength.
+- ROCE of ~28% means KBL can grow **without massive reinvestment**.
+- Growth is largely **self-funded** with minimal dilution or debt.
+- The strong balance sheet allows both **expansion and compounding earnings** over time.

 ---